 This module covers the main income taxation issues typically encountered by global businesses operating in a territorial-based taxation economy that is highly dependent on international trade.
 The topics serve to highlight tax planning opportunities in cross border activities.
 GST planning is being seen as a vital tool in shaping corporate competitiveness as the state increases its dependence on it as a stable source of tax revenue.
 Please see the syllabus for full details.

 The exam consists of three parts.
 Part A consists of two mandatory questions worth 25 marks each.
 Part B consists of one mandatory question worth 20 marks.
 Part C consists of four questions worth 15 marks each, of which candidates are required to answer any two.

 This exam is currently offered in the June ADIT exam session.

-To download past papers for all ADIT exams, together with suggested solutions and examples of successful candidate scripts, please click here.
+You can also download past papers for this and other ADIT exams, together with suggested solutions and examples of successful candidate scripts.